surajchoubey/SSS_plus_GF256/README.md

 This is a command line application which is an implementation of Shamir Sharing Algorithm coupled with GF256 using NodeJS.
 The user can make `n` shares for the original secret key for use minimum `k` keys to generate the original secret key.
-It is very secure and uses advanced mathematics to solve to problem.
+It is very secure and uses advanced mathematics to create the secret shares.
 To use it as an CLI application just add the `bin` folder to your path environment variable.
 For more information you can have a look on to:

 ### REFERENCES
 1. [Shamir Secret_Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing)
 2. [Finite Field Theory](https://en.wikipedia.org/wiki/Finite_field_arithmetic)

+NOTE: Please take care of the text file formatting where keys are stored or else it may not work properly.
+Do it exactly as it is given in the examples below.

 ## Setup
 Clone the repo, `cd` into it, and install node package modules.